Read our article on crafting a personalized sales presentation and delivering it with confidence to move prospects through your pipeline.

 Lead nurturing represents the middle of your sales process where sales and marketers engage qualified prospects to increase their comfort and desire with a purchase.
 There are many lead nurturing activities that warm a prospect, including sales presentations, demos, calls, emails, and more.
 The best lead nurturers identify key activities to create a repeatable lead nurturing process that moves quality leads through the sales pipeline to deal close.

-After prospects are qualified, salespeople follow a process to nurture leads until they’re ready to receive a sales pitch.
+After prospects are qualified, salespeople create a lead nurturing campaign to get leads ready to receive a sales pitch.
 To map your own process, examine the required actions and activities necessary to get leads in the buying mindset so you can deliver your pitch and overcome objections in an effort to close.
 Then, translate these activities into specific stages in your sales pipeline, including benchmarks leads must hit and actions necessary to move them from stage to stage.

 Common stages within a lead nurturing process, including required salesperson activities and lead benchmarks, are below: